 6. Learn the toothbrushing method with braces

-Follow the correct toothbrushing technique for braces is essential to prevent a poky wire.
-You need to brush the teeth with gentle pressure.
+Following the correct toothbrushing technique for braces is essential to prevent a pokey wire.
+You need to brush your teeth with gentle pressure.

 7. Buy a toothbrush with soft brittle

-Use a soft-bristle toothbrush so that it can’t hurt the wires.
+Use a soft-bristled toothbrush so that it can’t hurt the wires.

 Learn the perfect flossing technique while wearing braces.
-Keep in mind proper flossing is one of the best ways to maintain oral hygiene while poor technique can cause destruction
+Remember that proper flossing is one of the best ways to maintain oral hygiene, whereas poor technique can cause damage.

 9. Wear a mouthguard while wearing braces and wires